 A direct pathophysiological link between the presence of autoantibodies such as ANA in women with RPL and fetal death has not yet been documented.
-A known genetic predisposing factor is the HLA-DRB103 allele, which is associated with both production of various autoantibodies including ANA and the risk of RPL (Christiansen, 1996).
+A known genetic predisposing factor is the HLA-DRB1\03 allele, which is associated with both production of various autoantibodies including ANA and the risk of RPL (Christiansen, 1996).

-Antinuclear antibodies (ANA) testing could be considered for 0000 explanatory purposes.
-Conditional 0000
+Antinuclear antibodies (ANA) testing could be considered Constitution of ~~ for explanatory purposes.
+Conditional ⊕⊕∎∎∎

-Association Contributing factor Prognosis Treatment

-Association Probably not -

-ANA antibodies found in most no Unclear NA
+Association Contributing factor Prognosis Treatment ANA antibodies Yes Probably not - no documentation Unclear NA

-studies documentation

-Measurement of ANA in women with RPL could be considered since the majority of case-control studies document an association to RPL and there is some evidence (from smaller prospective studies) that ANA presence affects the prognosis negatively (Harger et al., 1983, Cavalcante et al., 2014).
+Measurement of ANA in women with RPL could be considered.
+One meta-analysis documents an association to RPL (Chen, et al., 2020) and there is some evidence (from small prospective studies) that ANA presence affects the prognosis negatively (Cavalcante, et al., 2014, Harger, et al., 1983).
 Whether ANA positivity can identify a subset of women with RPL that responds beneficially to various forms of immunotherapy is unknown and can only be shown in randomized controlled trials.